 To get up close to the power and beauty of the Niagara River and Rapids, take the loop Devil’s Hole Trail to Whirlpool State Park and enjoy some fascinating views of the rapids.
 You can also reach Whirlpool State Park by following the Niagara Gorge Rim Trail.

 Heading to this off-the-beaten-path scenic park is among the top fun things to do in Niagara Falls, New York.
-You will get impressed by the magical vistas of the gorge and rapids.
-The Niagara Gorge change the water flow direction by 90°.
+You will be impressed by the magical vistas of the gorge and rapids.
+The Niagara Gorge changes the direction of water flow by 90°.
 With the speed of the rapids, this creates a natural 125-feet-deep whirlpool.
 The Whirlpool Rapids Trail is in this area along the Niagara River and Gorge.

 Whirlpool State Park has two levels: the street level and the river level.
-At the street level, picnic with your family at the picnic facilities and take in the wonderful views of the whirlpool, gorge and rapids.
+At the street level, picnic with your family at the picnic facilities and enjoy the beautiful views of the whirlpool, gorge and rapids.
 To get closer, take the stairs down to the riverbank.
 At the river level, you can also enjoy hiking and fishing.

 23. Whirlpool Jet Boat Tour

 Now, what about observing the rapids through a boat tour?
-Taking the Whirlpool Jet Boat Tour is among the most thrilling things to do in Niagara Falls between May and October.
+The Whirlpool Jet Boat Tour is among the most thrilling things to do in Niagara Falls between May and October.
 This adrenaline-pumping tour takes around 45 minutes and covers about 18 miles.

 The high-speed open jet boat will take you close to the falls, and you will be drenched.
 So, bring another outfit and a towel with you.
-Despite the rush, the trip is completely safe.
-Starting from the dock, the boat will take you to the Niagara Gorge first and then to the Whirlpool.
-Before it returns to the dock, it will pass through the Devil’s Hole Rapids.
+Despite the rush, the trip is entirely safe.
+Starting from the dock, the boat will first take you to the Niagara Gorge and then to the Whirlpool.
+Before it returns to the pier, it will pass through the Devil’s Hole Rapids.

 The boat captains are highly skilled.
 They can perform manoeuvres such as 360° turns on the boat to increase the thrill and make the tour a heart-racing experience.
-Meantime, take in the astounding views of Niagara Falls, Gorge, Whirlpool and Rapids while the guide talks about the history and geology of these natural surroundings.
+In the meantime, take in the astounding views of Niagara Falls, Gorge, Whirlpool and Rapids while the guide talks about the history and geology of these natural surroundings.

 24. Old Fort Niagara

 Visiting Old Fort Niagara is also one of the top great things to do in Niagara Falls, New York.
-If you are into history, this is the perfect destination for you because this old castle unleashes the history of over 300 years.
-In 1726, New France built it in Youngstown where the Niagara River empties into Lake Ontario.
+If you are into history, this is the perfect destination because this old castle unleashes over 300 years of history.
+1726 New France built it in Youngstown, where the Niagara River empties into Lake Ontario.
 It is now a historic site and public museum.
 Furthermore, it offers incredible views of Niagara Falls and Lake Ontario that will fascinate you.

-At Old Niagara Fort, you will see the oldest and largest castle in the area, called the French Castle.
-Further, explore the other historic buildings there and learn how the American, British and French soldiers worked and lived from the 18th century to the 20th century.
+At Old Niagara Fort, you will see the oldest and largest castle in the area, the French Castle.
+Explore the other historic buildings there and learn how the American, British, and French soldiers worked and lived from the 18th to the 20th centuries.
 Additionally, stop by the original 19th-century lighthouse.

-Enjoying the educational history programmes at Old Fort Niagara is also one of the top exciting things to do in Niagara Falls with your kids.
+Enjoying the educational history programmes at Old Fort Niagara is also one of the top exciting things to do with your kids in Niagara Falls.
 Learn about life on the Niagara Frontier in the 18th and early 19th centuries.
 In summer, you can see the artillery firing demonstrations in the fort.

 The fort opens at 10 am year round.
 However, it closes on some official holidays.
 The ticket costs $17 for an adult and $12 for children under the age of 12 years.
 Children under the age of five years access for free.
 Visiting Old Fort Niagara can be part of a tour that includes visiting the Maid of the Mist.